todo-make-username/php-data-object-utilities/README.md

 **Conversion Notes:**
 * Bools use PHP's `filter_var` to convert common bool strings.
 When used with a default value, checkbox values in forms becomes very simple to manage.
-* Arrays can be converted from string.
-I know, I'm so helpful.
-Any string that can be parsed from json will be converted to an array.
-In addition, if that fails, it will attempt to convert from csv.
-This can lead to weird things if it was not supposed to be converted from csv.
-	* **Probable Future Feature:** This might stop being an automatic conversion and will require a hydration attribute instead, but for now, it is automatic cause I like it.
-* Conversions are skipped if a property does not have strict typing.
+* Array conversions are only done on empty values.
+Everything else will fail.
+If you want to convert a value to an array, please create a hydration attribute.
-* For simplicity, conversions are also skipped if the data type of a property is some sort of object.
+* For simplicity, conversions are also skipped if the data type of the property is some sort of object.
 That opens too many cans of worms to deal with.
-You'll need to make your own custom Hydration attribute if you want to have object conversions.
+You'll need to make your own custom Hydration attribute if you want to populate object properties.

 #### Attributes
 These hook into the assignment process and use the incoming value to perform an action.
 This is so you can accept one value and assign a different one.
 This has some extreme potential because of that.
 For example, you can easily set up a custom attribute to take an ID, run a query or use a mapper, populate a different object, then assign that to the property instead of that simple ID.